Matt98x/Experimental_assignment_2/Readme.md

 <a href="http://htmlpreview.github.io/?https://github.com/Matt98x/Experimental_assignment_2/blob/main/html/index.html" title="Documentation">Documentation</a>

+Documentation might take some time to load completely

 ## Introduction

-This assignment target is to build an ROS architecture to implement a robot, simulating a pet, that interact with a human and moves in a discrete 2D environment.
+This assignment target is to build a ROS architecture to implement a robot, simulating a pet, that interacts with a human and moves in a discrete 2D environment.
 The pet has three states representing behaviours, that are simulated as a finite state machine with 3 states:
 * Play
 * Sleep